Types of Disputes that SBM Mediates

 Labor and employment

-Covenants not to compete/noncompete/noncompetition and nonsolicitation clause disputes, misappropriation or theft of trade secrets, executive compensation, wage and hour, and claims for payment of commission.
+Disputes concerning covenants not to compete/noncompete/noncompetition and nonsolicitation clause disputes; misappropriation or theft of trade secrets and confidential information; disputes over executive compensation; wage and hour claims; and disputes over entitlement to commission payments.

 School Law